Aquarium Setup for Cichlids

 Why This Pillar Matters

-If aggression, stress, or water quality problems appear later, the setup is often the first place to review.
+If aggression, stress, or water-quality problems appear later, the setup is often the first place to review.
 Good setup choices solve many problems before they start.